Stratification theorems for exponential sums in families

 where $f$ and~$g$ are (polynomial) functions on~$V$, while~$\chi$ is a non-trivial character of the group~$k^{\times}$, extended by taking the value~$0$ at~$0$, and~$\psi$ is a character of~$k$.
 The sum~(\ref{eq-sum-general}) is then one of the classical character sums

 which occur most frequently in applications.

 In the great majority of cases,\footnote{\ One notable exception is the computation of the sign of quadratic Gauss sums.} the main goal is to obtain a non-trivial estimate for the exponential sum, reflecting oscillations of the values of the trace function as~$x$ varies.
-The trace function~$t_M$ usually happens to be uniformly bounded, say by some constant~$c\geq 0$ (as in the example above, where it is of modulus~$\leq 1$), so that the trivial bound is
+The function~$t_M$ usually happens to be uniformly bounded, say by some constant~$c\geq 0$ (as in the example above, where it is of modulus~$\leq 1$), so that the trivial bound is

-As also happens for more general oscillatory sums, we expect significant cancellation unless the trace function has some specific features which make it constant or ``almost constant''.
+As also happens for more general oscillatory sums, we expect significant cancellation unless the trace function has some specific features which make it constant or ``almost constant'' on~$V(k)$.
 In the context of sums over finite fields, this expectation can be phrased in much more precise terms, due to the truly remarkable connections between exponential sums over finite fields and algebraic geometry, which are one of the great discoveries of 20th Century number theory, arising through the work of Hasse, Weil, Grothendieck, Deligne, Katz, Laumon and others.

-The first major step of this connection can be stated as a ``structural'' result: a combination of the Grothendieck--Lefschetz trace formula and of Deligne's most general form of the Riemann Hypothesis over finite fields leads to the following:
+The first major step of this connection can be stated as a ``structural'' result: a combination of the Grothendieck--Lefschetz trace formula and of Deligne's proof of the Riemann Hypothesis over finite fields~\cite{deligne} leads to the following:

 \begin{theorem}[Structure theorem] Let~$d\geq 0$ be the dimension of~$V$.
 There exist non-negative integers~$b_i(M)$, defined for~$0\leq i\leq 2d$, and for each~$i$, there exist complex numbers~$\alpha_{i,j}$ and integers~$w_{i,j}$ for $1\leq j\leq b_i(M)$, such that